chipxsd/stream-based-sync/stream-based-sync.md

 Now we need a function to do the similar operation on the inbound side.
-In an event of receiving a JSON structure, it should try deserializing it into a dictionary object and call a delegate method to let it know of the new Light Switch state.
+In an event of receiving a JSON structure, it should try deserializing it into a dictionary object and call a delegate method to let the app data model know of the new Light Switch state.

 ```swift
 /**